gmmorris/meze/docs/componentization.md

 We could definitely leverage the benefits of MVC to achieve several things, such as breaking down our architecture into multitiered Object Oriented designs, to strive for separation of concerns by layering our modules and to design inheritance chains meant to improve code reuse and reduce complexity.
 But it seemed we would always end up hitting the same inevitable wall.

-As a codebase would grow, requirements would changed and assumptions turned out to be incorrect, we often found that our abstractions began to fail us.
+As a codebase would grow, requirements would change and assumptions would turn out to be incorrect, we often found that our abstractions began to fail us.

 What we would initially envision as a well thought out and layered Trifle, turned out to be more a mixed up recipe, where layers don't quite make sense anymore, they end up seeping into the layers above and bellow them and something just doesn't taste quite right anymore.
 This in turn makes it harder to reuse code, to test it and to maintain it.